Accessibility statement for Apply for a duplicate log book (V5C)

 AbilityNet has advice on making your device easier to use if you have a disability.

-How accessible this service is
+How accessible this website is

-We know some parts of this website are not fully accessible.
+We know some parts of this website are not fully accessible:

 Feedback and contact information